its4utuff/gorgias-help/src/00-getting-started.rst

 the extension here and use it on your own.

-However, if you like store your templates online and synchronize them between devices you can create an account here.
+However, if you like store your templates online and synchronize them between devices & team members, you can create an account `here <https://gorgias.io/chrome-extension#pricing>`_.

 Using Gorgias in a team